ten-protocol/go-ten/README.md

 We use [EGo](https://www.edgeless.systems/products/ego/), an open source SDK for developing this confidential component.

-The Enclave exposes an [interface](go/common/enclave.go) over RPC which attempts to minimise the TCB (Trusted computing base).
+The Enclave exposes an [interface](go/common/enclave.go) over RPC which attempts to minimise the Trusted computing base(TCB).

-The enclave component has these main responsibilities:
+The Enclave component has these main responsibilities:

 #### 1. Execute EVM transactions
 Obscuro has the goal to be fully compatible with the EVM, so smart contracts can be ported freely from other EVM compatible chains.
 To achieve this and minimise the effort and incompatibilities, we depend on [go-ethereum](https://github.com/ethereum/go-ethereum).

-The dependency on go-ethereum is not straight forward, since transaction execution is coupled with ethereum specific consensus rules, which had to be mocked out.
+The dependency on go-ethereum is not straight forward, since transaction execution is coupled with Ethereum specific consensus rules, which had to be mocked out.

 See [go/enclave/evm](go/enclave/evm)

 #### 2. Store the state
-The dependency on go-ethereum for transaction execution, means that we have to use the same storage interfaces.
+The dependency on `go-ethereum` for transaction execution, means that we use the same storage interfaces.

 In the current iteration we use [EdglessDB](https://www.edgeless.systems/products/edgelessdb/), an open source database tailor-made for confidential computing.

-Go-ethereum uses a key-value store interface, which we implemented on top of the SQL database.
+`go-ethereum` uses a key-value store interface, which we implement on top of the SQL database.
 The reason for this odd choice is that the data needs to be indexed and encrypted befored being sent for storage.
-And the operation of storing data needs to be resistant to side-channel analysis which would allow an attacker to infer information on what calculations are being made based on what data the enclave is requesting or storing.
+And the operation of storing data needs to be resistant to side-channel analysis which would allow an attacker to infer information on what calculations are being made based on what data the Enclave is requesting or storing.

-In a future iteration, we'll look at alternatives to connect to a performant k/v store designed or modified for confidential computing.
+In a future iteration, we'll look at alternatives to connect to a performant key-value store designed or modified for confidential computing.

 See [go/enclave/db](go/enclave/db)

 #### 3. Consume Ethereum blocks
-The enclave is fed ethereum blocks through the rpc interface.
-These blocks are used as the "Source of Truth", and the enclave extracts useful information from them, such as published rollups, deposits to the bridge, etc. Ethereum Re-orgs have to be detected at this level to rollback the Obscuro state accordingly.
+The Enclave is fed Ethereum blocks through the RPC interface.
+These blocks are used as the "Source of Truth", and the Enclave extracts useful information from them, such as published rollups, deposits to the bridge, etc. Ethereum re-orgs have to be detected at this level to rollback the Obscuro state accordingly.

-To avoid the risk of the enclave being fed invalid blocks which an attacker can use to probe for information, or to shorten the revelation period, the blocks have to be checked for validity, which includes checking that enough "work" went into them.
+To avoid the risk of the Enclave being fed invalid blocks which an attacker can use to probe for information, or to shorten the
+[revelation period](https://whitepaper.obscu.ro/obscuro-whitepaper/detailed-design.html#revelation-mechanism), the blocks have to be checked for validity, which includes checking that enough "work" went into them.
 To achieve this we depend on the [Blockchain](https://github.com/ethereum/go-ethereum/blob/e6fa102eb08c2b83ab75e85ca7860eea3a10dab0/core/blockchain.go) logic.

 #### 4. Bridge to Ethereum
-Obscuro is an Ethereum Layer 2, and one of the key aspects of layer2s is to feature a re-org resistent decentralised bridge.
+One of the key aspects of Ethereum Layer 2(L2) solutions is to feature a decentralised bridge that is resistant to 51% attacks.

 Obscuro features a L2 side of the bridge that is completely under the control of the platform.